-By that time Covid had hit and luckily during the first lockdown the dog and I were stranded in Hamburg with my partner and the kids.
-After spending an unplanned long time together the plan of staying mostly in this village slowly changed.
-When I came back all three houses next to each other were for sale.
-I took the one in the middle even though it was in the worst state but it had a view to both sides and that’s what really counted for me.
+By that time Covid had hit, and luckily during the first lockdown, the dog and I were stranded in Hamburg with my partner and the kids.
+After spending an unplanned long time together, the plan of staying mostly in this village slowly changed.
+When I returned all three houses next to each other were for sale.
+I took the one in the middle even though it was in the worst state, but it had a view to both sides, and that’s what really counted for me.

 Unfortunately, I had to basically throw everything out, as most things were cheap, old, broken with water damage, and a sticky, stinky film on them.
-The few things I kept just won’t lose the smell of mothballs and old people so sooner or later they need to go too.
-By now only two wooden wardrobes (broken and with water damage), a bed frame, two sideboards that stink, and a bathroom mirror with lights remained.
-The mirror hung in the hallway but we put it back into the bathroom.
-The bed had to be taken apart because it’s tiny based on today’s standards.
+The few things I kept just won’t lose the smell of mothballs and old people, so sooner or later, they need to go too.
+By now, only two wooden wardrobes (broken and with water damage), a bed frame, two sideboards that stink, and a bathroom mirror with lights remained.
+The mirror hung in the hallway, but we returned it to the bathroom.
+The bed had to be taken apart because it’s tiny, based on today’s standards.

 I wish I could have kept and reused more. 🙁 That’s also why this is under the category of sustainability.
-We are trying and we are failing.
+We are trying, and we are failing.
 There are some very valid points why we shouldn’t renovate an old house in Spain.
-Some of which we are considerate of some of which we aren’t aware of yet and others where we try to at least not be complete asshats about.
-For example, we almost always use the train to come here and when we are here we try to stay for a longer period of time so the whole traveling isn’t just a weekend trip.
+Some of which we are considerate of, some of which we aren’t aware of yet and others where we try to at least not be complete asshats about.
+For example, we almost always use the train to come here, and when we are here, we try to stay for a longer period of time so the whole travelling isn’t just a weekend trip.

 Anyway, next to the many years of repairing and renovating…

 Update November 2022: The house left and right were both sold and renovated.
 One is a holiday home now, and the other is “an investment”, I was told.
 O_O